 Childhood Screening and Treatment Programs

-Detecting child abuse head-on is as important as ever.
-Early childhood screening and treatment programs are offered for those that are suspicious of child abuse signs and ensure that these children receive the care they deserve.
+Detecting child abuse early is imperative.
+Early childhood screening and treatment programs ensure that these children receive the care they deserve.

 Family Support Services

 Crisis care programs are available for family support and are accessible on a 24-hour basis.
-These programs include: telephone hotline, crisis caretakers, crisis baby-sitters, crisis nurseries, and crisis counseling.
+These programs include: telephone hotlines, crisis caretakers, crisis baby-sitters, crisis nurseries, and crisis counseling.

 Life Skills Training